Garrett-and-William/FitnessTrackr/README.md

 As any user on the Activities tab, I want to:

---be able to click on an activity name and see a list of all public routines which feature it
+--Done--be able to click on an activity name and see a list of all public routines which feature it

 As a registered user on the Activities tab, I want to:

---be able to edit an existing activity, and update the description, regardless of who owns it
+--Done--be able to edit an existing activity, and update the description, regardless of who owns it